rbooth84/homelab/README.md

 - 1 IP to assign to kube-vip for the Control Plan
 - IP Range to assign to MetalLB or kube-vip

-      MetalLB is optional and you can just use kube-vip to handle load balancing for both the control plan and services.
+> **_NOTE:_**  MetalLB is optional and you can just use kube-vip to handle load balancing for both the control plan and services.
 I chose to go with MetalLB because of some issues that I ran into with my homelab while using kube-vip.
 This guide will step you through setting up either one.

 ## Planning
 Start by figuring out which IP you would like to assign to kube-vip for the control plan and a IP range that you would like to use for the Load Balancer, You will need atleast 2 in this range to follow my guide.